Constraint Elimination Proof

 Every codon maps to coordinates 0-63.
 Four homo-nucleotide codons (UUU, CCC, AAA, GGG) anchor the main diagonal at positions 0, 21, 42, 63.

-Single nucleotide mutations produce predictable coordinate changes: ΔCA = ±1, ±4, or ±16.
-This is Gray code adjacency — single-bit changes in quaternary notation.
+Single nucleotide mutations produce predictable coordinate changes: ΔCA = ±1, ±4, or ±16 single-digit changes in quaternary notation.

 19 of 20 amino acids have all codons within a single plane (same middle nucleotide).
 Natural boundaries at 10/11, 31/32, and 52/53 create four functional domains.